exercism/bash/concepts/heredocs/about.md

 ## Here Strings

-Like heredocs, _here strings_ provide input to a command.
+Like here documents, _here strings_ (or "herestrings") provide input to a command.
-However, while heredocs are given as a block of text, here strings are given as a single string of text.
+However, while heredocs are given as a block of text, herestrings are given as a single string of text.
 Here strings use the `<<< "text"` syntax.

 ```bash